-We have historically acquired a significant number of our customers through digital advertising on social media channels owned by Facebook that may, along with other social media platforms we may engage, terminate their agreements with us at any time or introduce factors beyond our control, such as such as adjustments to algorithms that may decrease user engagement or negatively affect our ability to reach a broad audience; increase pricing; and change their policies which may have the effect of negatively impacting advertising through these channels, all of which could impact our ability to attract new customers.

-We have also diversified our marketing initiatives designed to acquire customers through increased emphasis on search engine optimization, streaming digital video services, and linear television.
+We have historically acquired a significant number of our customers through digital advertising on social media channels owned by Meta and Alphabet that may, along with other social media platforms we may engage, terminate their agreements with us at any time or introduce factors beyond our control, such as such as adjustments to algorithms that may decrease user engagement or negatively affect our ability to reach a broad audience; increase pricing; and change their policies which may have the effect of negatively impacting advertising through these channels, all of which could impact our ability to attract new customers.
+We have also diversified our marketing initiatives designed to acquire customers through increased emphasis on search engine optimization and streaming digital video services.
 These new acquisition channels may not perform as well as our historical social media advertising channels.
 Our efforts to diversify customer acquisition channels may not be effective, which could negatively affect our results of operations.
 Customer acquisition costs may fluctuate and rise on the channels that have been successful for us historically and on new channels that we are introducing.
 Rising costs may limit our ability to expand or maintain our acquisition efforts which could negatively affect our results of operations.

 Changes to our DTC business designed to attract new customers and retain existing customers, including, but not limited to expanded shopping personalization, non-subscription options, and user generated and editorial content may not perform as well as our historical DTC platform which could negatively impact our results of operations.
 We recently updated our e-commerce experience.
 Our initial implementation of these changes resulted in lower first order conversion rates, which contributed to a reduction in our marketing spend.
 We have made and plan to continue to make changes to our first order experience to improve first order conversion and reintroduce dormant customers to our platform.
-The changes involve the removal of gated access and default subscriptions and the creation of incentives for customers to opt into a program where they can subscribe to our service to save in connection with their purchases.
-The changes also involve our offering discounts for repeat orders and free gifts to incentivize more sales.
-The changes may not be successful in offsetting the reduction in conversion rate that we experienced or may not be successful for other reasons.
-If they are not successful our business, operating results and financial condition will be harmed.
+The changes may not be successful.
+If they are not, our business, operating results and financial condition will be harmed.

 Other factors may reduce our ability to acquire, maintain and further engage with customers, including the effectiveness of our marketing efforts and other expenditures we make to continue to acquire new customers and maintain and increase engagement with existing customers; system updates to app stores and advertising platforms; changes in search algorithms by search engines; the development of new search engines or social media sites that reduce traffic on existing search engines and social media sites; and changes in consumer behavior.

-In addition, we believe that many of our new customers originate from word-of-mouth and other non-paid referrals from existing customers, including referral discounts and gift giving, so we must ensure that our existing customers remain loyal and continue to derive value from our products and services in order to continue receiving those referrals.
+In addition, we believe that many of our new customers originate from word-of-mouth and other non-paid referrals from existing customers, in customers and gift giving, so we must ensure that our existing customers remain loyal and continue to derive value from our products and services in order to continue receiving those referrals.
 Consequently, if our efforts to satisfy our existing customers are not successful, we may not be able to attract new customers.
 Moreover, consumer preferences may change, and customers may not purchase through our marketplace as frequently or spend as much with us as historically has been the case.
 As a result of these potential changes, the revenue generated from customer transactions may not be as high as revenue generated from transactions historically.